 For more information about the single-lead ECG device click here.

 Participants found to have AF will be invited to attend a consultation with their GP to discuss blood thinning (anticoagulation) therapy, in accordance with national guidelines.
 Anticoagulation therapy reduces the increased risk of stroke and heart attack associated with AF.
 The GP consultation may be conducted by phone or in person, following the policies at the individual practice at that time.

-Participants in control practices will not be invited to take part in screening for AF.
+Participants randomised to control will not be invited to take part in screening for AF.

 Whether you take part in AF screening or not, you continue to make a valuable contribution to the trial by allowing certain information from your NHS records to be shared with the research team.
 Collecting this information will help us to understand whether screening for AF makes a difference, by comparing information about people who do and do not undergo AF screening.